Johan Rotsen

-Johan Rotsen (born 11 August 1996) is a French professional footballer who plays as a midfielder for Championnat National 2 club Sète.
+Johan Rotsen (born 11 August 1996) is a professional footballer who plays as a midfielder for Championnat National 2 club FC 93.
+Born in metropolitan France, he plays for the Guadeloupe national team.

 Club career

 On 2 August 2022, Rotsen signed with Sète.

+International career

+Rotsen opted to represent the Guadeloupe national team in May 2022.

 Personal life

 Born in metropolitan France, Rotsen has origins in the Antilles; his father is a former footballer from Martinique, and his mother is from Guadeloupe.
 His younger brother Jessy is also a footballer.